prog4biol/pfb2024/pfb.md

 ## Your own modules

 You can also make your own modules.
-They are just text files containing python.
+They are just text files containing Python.
 The file name should end with `.py`.
 You need to put them in the right directory (same directory as your main script works for getting going).
 Then you can write your own import statement.
-For example
+For example:
 ```
 #!/usr/bin/env python3
 import sequence_utilities    # import functions in your own file 'sequence_utilities.py'